mboljen/backslide/README.md

 # DESCRIPTION

 **backslide** will parse the folder `path` for image files and changes the current wallpaper.
 Currently, JPG and PNG image files are supported.
 From the list of wallpapers and the current wallpaper, the script will automatically select the next wallpaper in the list.
-If the option **-r** is enabled, a random wallpaper is selected.
-If the option **-l** is enabled, the wallpaper with the latest timestamp is selected.
+If option **-r** is enabled, a random wallpaper is selected.
+If option **-l** is enabled, the wallpaper with the latest timestamp is selected.

 # OPTIONS